 Good news everyone: we are all endowed with a parasympathetic nervous system.
 We all have nature’s brakes, the low gears, the cruise control.
 We can’t get turned on without it.

 Right at the beginning of the sexual excitement curve, the parasympathetic nervous system is running the show.
 Known as the ‘rest-and-digest’ state, our rational brain is engaged and our jumpy primal responses are in check.
-We can kick back, take in the sensual stimuli of our partner (or partners, or our filthy imaginations, or Xhamster) and embrace the thrills to come.
+We can kick back, take in the sensual stimuli of our partner and embrace the thrills to come.
 An erection happens right here.

 When a sexual opportunity presents itself, excitement commences in a part of our brain called the ventromedial prefrontal cortex (or the catchier vmPFC).
 Reaching out to our limbic reward and emotional systems, the vmPFC grades the sexual appeal of the situation and has a little mental rehearsal of the potential sex act.
 A filthy flightcheck, if you like.